mrdebu5/Adventure-Club-JSP-Project/README.md

   - Also i provide the different event so you can join the event as well.
   - This project contain the Gallrey page, About page, Contact-us page and more.

-**Basicsally this site creat for tavelling perpose.
+**Basically this site create for tavelling perpose.
 You can book the travelling package online at anytime and anywhere.**